CENdetectHOR/CENdetectHOR_pipeline/README.md

 snakemake --cores 24 --config fasta=/some/fasta/path/
 ```

-## Running by to submitting jobs to a HTCondor cluster.
+### Running by submitting jobs to a HTCondor cluster.

 The pipeline has been developed and tested by submitting jobs to a HTCondor cluster, by using [HTCondor Snakemake profile](https://github.com/Snakemake-Profiles/htcondor).
 The required libraries are already present in the `requirements.txt`, but you will need to deploy the profile as specified in the [repo](https://github.com/Snakemake-Profiles/htcondor).